Frequently Asked Questions

 Can I volunteer on the railway?

 Yes.
-If you are fit, aged over 18 (14-18 for OnTrack, our Youth Group) and are able to commit to at least 12 days per year, we will be glad to hear from you.
+If you are fit, aged over 18 and are able to commit to at least 12 days per year, we will be glad to hear from you.
 You can volunteer in more than one department.
 Some departments are full but vacancies exist in many departments.
 To find out more, click here (your web browser will open a new window and take you to the GWR Trust website's Volunteering section).

 When does the railway operate?

-In 2021 the Railway is starting operations on 13 April and we hope to be running weekends plus Tuesday to Thursday until the end of October.
+In 2022 the Railway started operations on 5th March and we are running weekends plus some mid-week days from April until the end of October.

 Full details and the timetable are here.